ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Responding to Challenges

-To prove control of the identifer and receive authorization, the client needs to respond with information to complete the challenges.
+To prove control of the identifier and receive authorization, the client needs to respond with information to complete the challenges.
 To do this, the client updates the authorization object received from the server by filling in any required information in the elements of the "challenges" dictionary.
 (This is